UniRegensburg/ase-abschlussprojekte-ws1920-digitales-tonbandgerat-fur-feldstudien/Readme.md

 Other than the pure audio recording, you can also mark important positions while recording and edit files directly in the app.

 Technical information for Audidroid can be found [here](./docs/Setup.md), and a detailed overview of the requirements context can be found [here](./docs/Overview.md).
+Initial mockups and requirements for the app can be found [here](./requirements/Audidroid), tests of comparable existing apps can be found [here](./requirements/App-Tests), and interviews with potential users can be found [here](./requirements/Interviews).

 ## Team